-Engl ish
+I. General Education Requirements with Notes for Majors

+English 6

-0- Either ENGL B101 or ENGL B105; and either ENGL B102 or ENGL B106.
-Eagrade of "C" or higher.
+Either ENGL B101 or ENGL B105; and either ENGL B102 or ENGL B106.
+Each course must have a grade of "C" or higher.

+Numerical and Analytical Reasoning7-8

-Num nerical and Analytical Reasoning Majors: requirements in this category will be fulfilled by Program Requirements in courses are required.
+Majors: requirements in this category will be fulfilled by Program Requirements in (II) below.
+No additional courses are required.

+Speech

-Spee ech COMM B140, B201 or B230 3
+COMM B140, B201 or B230

+Liberal Arts

-Libe ral Arts Liberal Arts Electives (humanities or social/behavioral sciences) 6
+Liberal Arts Electives (humanities or social/behavioral sciences) 1 6

-Majors: ENGL B462 is a Program Requirement in (II) below and satisfies 3 hrs. of requirements.
-Choose 3 additional hrs. the Liberal Arts Elec
+Majors: ENGL B462 is a Program Requirement in (II) below and satisfies 3 hrs. of the Liberal Arts Electives requirements.
+Choose 3 additional hrs.

 HIST B101, B102, B111, B112, B115, or B116

-Fine Arts 3
+Fine Arts 2

 Social/Behavioral Sciences 3